-Now, these affirmative CTAs are great if you’re looking to help the user take the plunge by highlighting the pain point that the CTA will help the user address.
+Now, these affirmative CTA buttons are great if you’re looking to help the user take the plunge by highlighting the pain point that the CTA will help the user address.

-LemonStand had a pop-up offering a growth guide to e-commerce businesses with a CTA that said, Yes, I want to grow faster.
+LemonStand had a pop-up offering a growth guide to eCommerce businesses with a CTA button that said, Yes, I want to grow faster.
 In this, the pain point which is to ‘grow faster’ is used in the CTA.

 Check out how the copy at the top starts with an affirmative Yes!
 The CTA Yes Please!
 Here, the CTA feeds on the confidence that the copy exudes and gives the added push to sign up.